Topics on this page:

 |Friday||May 8||Senior grades due to the Registrar by noon|

 |Monday - Friday||May 11 - 15||Final Exams|

 During the add/drop period (after the conclusion of pre-registration through the add deadline on the tenth day of the semester) all academic courses require instructor permission to add.
 The "Requirements" link next to each course on the online course schedule will tell you the specific restrictions for any course.

 Clear Any Holds

 If you have a hold on your registration from Student Accounts, Financial Aid, the Library, or any other campus office, you will not be able to make changes to your schedule.
-Information about your holds is available on the portal.
 Contact the office that placed the hold to determine what you need to do to resolve the issue.